ink sketching coursE

 Each week I also share a collection of daily practice images/ prompts and students have the option of sharing their sketches in our community space hosted on a program called Discord.

-Each week, we will focus on a different landscape element and learn techniques for how to draw them.
 This is not your typical "drawing" lesson; I won't bore you with repetitive exercises and tedious methods for transferring a scene.
 Instead, I focus on using my tools to create shapes, patterns, and shortcuts along with simplification and specific skills for natural elements you often encounter.
 My goal is to get you sketching, not mired in rules!

 -